Windstorm selection helper#

 Reorder the list of storms such that the geographically closest storms are at the top:

-def minimum_distance(storm):
+def minimum_distance(track):

 """Shortest distance between the storm track and the location of interest"""